Previous Page Next Page

 All facilities under PI jurisdiction, except some instances of TxHmL services, should be listed in IMPACT resources.
 To find a facility, the intake specialist searches for its name or parts of the name, address or parts of the address, or phone number.
 Usually, searching for the facility by its ZIP code is a reliable way to determine whether the facility is listed in IMPACT.
 See below to learn how each facility type is listed in IMPACT.

-SSLCs and state hospitals are listed in IMPACT by their names and addresses.
+IMPACT lists state hospitals by their names and addresses.
+See 6121 State Hospitals.

 6632 Private Psychiatric Facilities that Contract with Texas Health and Human Services (HHS)